Drifter-Supremo/gorlea-snap-tales/memory-bank/firebase-storage-implementation.md

 ### Security Rules

-We've updated the Firebase Storage security rules to:
+We've updated the Firebase Storage security rules to allow authenticated users to access all storage paths.
+This simplified approach works well for our application:

-1. Allow authenticated users to upload to their own stories folder
-2. Allow any authenticated user to read story images (for sharing stories)
-3. Maintain existing permissions for profile pictures
-4. Deny access to all other paths

 ```
 rules_version = '2';
 service firebase.storage {
   match /b/{bucket}/o {
-    // Allow access to profile pictures in the users directory
-    match /users/{userId}/{allPaths=**} {
-      allow read, write: if request.auth != null && request.auth.uid == userId;
-    }

-    // Allow access to story images in the stories directory
-    match /stories/{userId}/{allPaths=**} {
-      // Users can write to their own stories folder
+    // Allow authenticated users to read and write to all paths
-      allow write: if request.auth != null && request.auth.uid == userId;

-      // Anyone can read story images (for sharing stories)
-      allow read: if request.auth != null;
-    }

-    // Deny all other access
     match /{allPaths=**} {
-      allow read, write: if false;
+      allow read, write: if request.auth != null;
     }
   }
 }
 ```

+> **IMPORTANT**: Always use the Firebase SDK for storage operations.
+Direct REST API calls to Firebase Storage will likely encounter CORS issues.

 ## Advantages of This Approach